Tipper Trucks & Dump Trucks Insurance

 Am I covered if I drive with the tipper body raised and hit a bridge?

-A bridge strike caused by an inadvertently raised tipper body is covered under a comprehensive motor vehicle policy for the vehicle damage — but it is typically treated as an at-fault claim.
-Third-party liability for bridge damage may be covered under your public liability policy, subject to limits and exclusions.
-Prevention (tilt alarms, body sensors) is strongly recommended.
+A bridge strike caused by a raised tipper body is covered under comprehensive motor vehicle cover for the vehicle damage — typically as an at-fault claim.
+Third-party bridge repair and reinstatement costs are covered under your public liability policy, subject to limits.
+Prevention (body-raised alarms) is strongly recommended and increasingly required by insurers.

 Does my policy cover quarry site work?

 Only if off-road use is specifically included.
 Always disclose to your broker that you work on quarry and construction sites.
-An undisclosed off-road use can void your cover.
+Undisclosed off-road use can void your cover.

 Get a Tipper Trucks Quote